getty-zig/getty.so/pages/guide/serializers.md

 Hooray!

 If you'll notice, we didn't have to write any iteration- or access-related code.
-We simply specified how sequence elements should be serialized and how sequence serialization should end, and Getty took care of the rest!
+All we did was specify how sequence serialization should start, how sequence elements should be serialized, and how sequence serialization should end.
+Then, Getty took care of the rest!

 All that is left is `serializeMap` and `serializeStruct`.
-Try to implement them on your own!
+Here's how I implemented them.

 {% label Zig code %}
 {% highlight zig %}
 // getty.ser.Map specifies how to serialize the keys and values of a Getty Map,
 // as well as how to end the serialization process for a Getty Map.
 //
-// The Ok and Error values of a getty.ser.Map implementation must match the
+// The O and E values of a getty.ser.Map implementation must match the O and E
-// Ok and Error values of its corresponding getty.Serializer implementation. fn Map(
+// values of its corresponding getty.Serializer implementation. fn Map(
     comptime Context: type,
-    comptime Ok: type,
+    comptime O: type,
-    comptime Error: type,
+    comptime E: type,
-    comptime serializeKey: fn (Context, anytype) Error!void,
+    comptime serializeKeyFn: fn (Context, anytype) E!void,
-    comptime serializeValue: fn (Context, anytype) Error!void,
+    comptime serializeValueFn: fn (Context, anytype) E!void,
-    comptime end: fn (Context) Error!Ok,
+    comptime endFn: fn (Context) E!O,
 ) type
 {% endhighlight %}
 {% endlabel %}